 But DC haven't been exempt from my criticism either.
 Although the New 52 is thankfully no longer the status quo for DC , DC's compressed, confusing and contradicting continuity during the New 52 had stripped it of its rich and complex history.
 As a history student and comic book fan, that was the New 52's greatest sin.
 Many of my favourite characters felt unfamiliar and in some cases, completely changed from who they were and what fans used to like about them.
 The greatest example of this was Superman, who's had a tumultuous and divisive period during the New 52.
 Fans were split down the middle on whether New 52 Superman's characterisation was good or bad.
 I thought it was terrible.
 Truth in particular alienated me from buying any ongoing Superman comics because it stripped Superman of everything I liked about him.
 Superman was my least favourite character in the New 52 but Lobo, Cyborg Superman, Shazam, the Teen Titans, the Earth 2 universe, Wonder Woman and more were portrayed poorly as well.

-Fortunately, DC's Rebirth has managed to restore the hope and optimism that I had in DC Comics before the New 52.
+Fortunately, DC Rebirth has managed to restore the hope and optimism that I had in DC Comics before the New 52.
 Not only do I feel like buying more comics from DC, but the DCU is starting to look and feel like the DCU again.
 So far Rebirth has been a big improvement especially on the differences in quality storytelling, world building and returning heroic optimism to the DCU.
-Best of all, the Pre Flashpoint Superman returned and was later merged with the New 52 Superman to make a Reborn Superman.
-Still, my dissatisfaction with Marvel led me to buy comics from other companies like IDW and Image to expand what kind of comics I read.
+Best of all, the Post Crisis or Pre Flashpoint Superman if you prefer was brought back and later merged with the New 52 Superman to make a Reborn Superman.
+Still, my dissatisfaction with Marvel led me to buy comics from other companies like IDW, Image, Boom and Alterna to go beyond my usual preference of superhero comics.
 The IDW Teenage Mutant Ninja Turtles comic is one example of a consistently well written comic not published by the Big Two that I have been reading for years.